 A same-sex divorce attorney understands that marriage equality sometimes has unfortunate consequences.
 We’re proud that our LGBT friends, family, and neighbors now have the right to marry, but some same-sex divorces are inevitable.
-At James E. Crawford, Jr. & Associates, we’ve handled countless divorces in Baltimore, addressing a myriad of diverse issues.
+At James E. Crawford, Jr. & Associates, we’ve handled countless divorces in Baltimore, Annapolis, Bel Air, and the rest of Maryland, addressing a myriad of diverse issues.
 We will use this experience to protect your rights during a same-sex divorce.

 Maryland’s Same-Sex Divorce Laws

 Same-sex marriage is a relatively new concept in the United States.
 Thankfully, Maryland has come a long way since 1973, when it became the first state to specifically ban same-sex marriage.
 Our state’s timeline towards same-sex marriage includes:

 - 2007: The Court of Appeals (Maryland’s highest court) issues a 4-3 decision in Conaway v.
 Deane & Polyak, upholding the state’s ban on same-sex marriage.

 - 2008: Domestic partnerships become legal, giving same-sex couples the right to make medical decisions for their partner, visit hospitals and nursing facilities, and jointly own property.

 - May 2012: In Port v.
 Cowan, the Court of Appeals recognizes the validity of an out-of-state same-sex marriage and permits same-sex divorce in Maryland.